 If you’ve seen biodynamic on a wine label, you might be wondering how this differs from wines made with organically grown grapes.
 Biodynamic wines definitely fall under the umbrella of sustainability.
 And the grapes are grown without pesticides or synthetic fertilizers.

-How to support sustainable wineries
+How to support sustainable and biodynamic wineries

 You might be surprised by how many wine choices there are if you’re looking to support sustainable winemaking.
 Some American wineries noted for sustainable practices include (but are not limited to):